Find out which disposals of assets from historic houses are within the scope of VAT.

 You can deduct, as input tax, VAT charged on costs that you use or intend to use in making taxable supplies.
 You cannot normally deduct input tax charged on costs that relate to your exempt supplies.
 If your input tax relates to both taxable and exempt supplies, you can normally deduct only the amount of input tax that relates to your taxable supplies.
-You can find further information in Notice 706: partial exemption.
+You can find further information in Partial exemption (VAT Notice 706).

 4.5 VAT incurred in selling a private asset